 Just a quick note that Jackson sits at an elevation of 6237’ which affects different people in different ways.
 If you are used to sea level, go slow, listen to your body and drink tons of water.
 Watch kids carefully too and be sure they don’t become dehydrated – it’s easy to do!

 Also – we’re in bear country!
 Carry bear spray when hiking.
 Canisters are available for rent at many locations in the Jackson, WY area.
 You can’t fly with bear spray, but if you want it waiting for you when you arrive you can order it here for delivery to your hotel.

 How to get to Jackson Hole with kids

 Jackson Hole does have an airport located only about 15 minutes from town, but flights tend to be fairly expensive in the summer.
 That said, the winter tickets are very reasonable as they are subsidized by the ski area.
-Flights into Salt Lake tend to be more affordable if you don’t mind the ~5 hour drive.
+Flights into Salt Lake tend to be more affordable if you don’t mind the ~5 hour drive, and it’s easy to tack on a visit to Park City.
 You can compare flight prices here for your dates.

 I strongly recommend renting a car to visit the area unless you plan to stay right in town, but that would cut out a bunch of great activities so I don’t advise it.
 Check rental car rates here – and I recommend booking as soon as you have your flights, as they can be tough to come by in busy season!